sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/groups.rst

 Overview
 --------

-The Group REST APIs allow you to get information of group.
+The Group REST APIs allow you to get all the information of group and perform create,delete operations too.

 Below are the various Group REST API's available in Fire Insights.